GenomicsAotearoa/workshops-nz/index.md

-Genomics Aotearoa, NeSI and Carpentries are working closely together to deliver free workshops to upskill researchers in New Zealand.
-The site will capture all the training that will be happening around the country as well as the links to the workshops.
-The information on this site is not restricted to only training from the mentioned organisations, therefore we encourage all instructors/trainers in New Zealand to post their workshop details as well and collaborate with us.
+Many Universities, Crown research institutions, and other groups coordinate and deliver valuable upskilling opportunities for NZ based researchers.
+This page, originally created by Genomics Aotearoa and New Zealand eScience Infrastructure, is for listing NZ-friendly digital skills workshops.
+We encourage anyone who is instructing at or coordinating a training event to post their workshop details on this page, even if it is a 'closed' or private event.

+**Page purpose:** to raise awareness of NZ training events and encourage inter-institutional collaboration.

-How to add a workshop to this page: Instructions coming soon
+**How to add a workshop to this page: **Instructions coming soon

 ## Upcoming Workshops